kyleboureston/tdd_connect_four/README.md

 ## Play Here
 To play this game:
  1. First click the replit button below
- 2. Once on replit.com, click the green 'Run' button
+ 2. Once on replit.com, click the play button in the center of the screen

 [![Run on Repl.it](https://repl.it/badge/github/kybow/connectfour)](https://replit.com/@kybow/connectfour)